There are few struggles in parenting that have plagued me more than the topic of smartphone use.

 In June 2017, the Toronto District School Board blocked Snapchat, Instagram and Netflix for its staff and students.

 The board was finding that the use of these sites by staff and students accounted for 20% of the network use.
-It was making tasks such as attendance, registration and report cards impossible to complete.
+It was making administrative tasks such as attendance, registration and report cards impossible to complete.

 If I had my wish, we’d ban smartphones from elementary and middle schools.
 Kids would leave their phones at home in the morning and be forced to suffer through device-free lunches and recesses.